eclipse-vertx/vert.x/core_manual_python.md

 A one shot timer calls an event handler after a certain delay, expressed in milliseconds.

-To set a timer to fire once you use the `vertx.set_timer` function passing in the delay and specifying a handler block which will be called when after the delay:
+To set a timer to fire once you use the `vertx.set_timer` function passing in the delay and specifying a handler function which will be called when after the delay:

     import vertx

     def handler(tid):
 	print 'And one second later this is printed'

     tid = vertx.set_timer(1000, handler)

     print 'First this is printed'

+The timer id is returned from the call to `set_timer` and can be used to subsequently cancel the timer.

 ## Periodic Timers

 You can also set a timer to fire periodically by using the `set_periodic` function.
 There will be an initial delay equal to the period.
 The return value of `set_periodic` is a unique timer id (number).
 This can be later used if the timer needs to be cancelled.
 The argument passed into the timer event handler is also the unique timer id:

     import vertx

     def handler(tid):
     	print 'And every second this is printed'